WNCC men roll past Casper

 CASPER

-Jaren Harris 15, Dwayne Walker 5, Darius Mason-Robertson 6, PJ Ngambi 8, Gus Wright 6, Rashaun Agee 9, Dalton Peterson 9, Ousmane Dia 5, Keon Baker 6, Bright Iheanachor 4.
+Jaren Harris 15, Rashaun Agee 9, Dalton Peterson 9, PJ Ngambi 8, Darius Mason-Robertson 6, Gus Wright 6, Keon Baker 6, Ousmane Dia 5, Dwayne Walker 5, Bright Iheanachor 4.